exploitspraise/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script 9 altering permission
-script 10 for mirror permission script 11 for sub directory permission script 12 for mor permission stuff
+script 10 for mirror permission script 11 for sub directory permission script 12 for more permission stuff script 13 to change group owner